Nepal temples – the list of famous Hindu temples of Nepal

 The Goddess Who Grants the Wishes of the People The temple of the goddess is on the top of a hill in the Gorkha district.
 It is one of the most adore and visited pilgrimage site in Nepal where you can reach there using the cable car from Kurintar.
 This is a unique temple with Nepalese traditional roofed.
 The most beautiful thing about this temple is two tire copper roofs and wood carving in struts, windows & doors.
 Similarly, the wind bells and red banners hanged below the roofs make the temple more eyes catching.
 The bronze flag called Paths hanged on the first floor of the roof, and the tympanum of the main entrance is another attraction of this Nepal temples.

 People believe that the king Prithvi Narayan Shah has built this temple.
 It is one of the richest temples in Nepal in the context of artifacts and decors.
-The figure of Durga & Kali is hanged on the wall of Temple.
+The figure of Durga & Kali is hanged on the wall of the Temple.
 The main gate of the temple with a lion holding flag.
 It keeps on the top of the stone pillar and four Bhairav figures in its four corners.
 The pujari or priest performs daily prayers and rituals in the temple by closing doors offering eggs, orange, rice, red powder, and strips of cloth to the deities.
 After the ritual worship, the shrine will also open to the public for worship.

 We can ride the cable car to reach Manakamana temple

 The goddess Manakamana is the goddess of wish-fulfilling deity.
 Therefore people believe that the Manakamana Devi fulfills the wishes of the people.
 After performing tantric worshipping in the morning.
 The sacrifices of animals and birds will occur.
 On every full moon day, many pilgrimages from the country cut the goats.
 Both Hindu and also Buddhist worship Goddess Manakamana.
-During winter, the ridge appears as an island in the sea of the morning; the most spectacular view includes deep valleys, terraced field, and the Manaslu Himchuli and Annapurna ranges.
+During winter, the ridge appears as an island in the sea of the morning; the most spectacular view includes deep valleys, terraced field, and the Manaslu Himchuli and Annapurna trekking.

 Budhanilkantha best Nepal Hindu Temples